yoonhero/Braincoder/README.md

 ## Braincoder

 We suggest new approach to reconstruct the visual stimuli from Brain EEG Signals.
 Recent researchs keep focus on reconstructing using EEG or MEG with time series format, for example [META's research](https://ai.meta.com/static-resource/image-decoding).
-Although it seems like impossible that reconstructing visual stimuli from ugly 14 spectograms, we show that this can be possible to some extent.
+Although it seems like impossible that reconstructing visual stimuli from ugly 14 spectrograms, we show that this can be possible to some extent.

 ## Overview